Members

 Ruth Brown holds a Bachelor of Music from the University of Texas at Dallas, with graduate studies in Flute Performance and Pedagogy at Meredith College.
 She began playing handbells in 1995 after seeing The Raleigh Ringers perform.
 Ruth teaches private music lessons and directs church handbell choirs when she is not crunching numbers as a bank analyst.
 She and her husband, David, have been blessed with two amazing daughters, their wonderful husbands, and seven beautiful grandchildren.

-Keith Burt was born in New Jersey but lived most of his life in Florida.
-He was drafted into handbells when a former piano teacher said, “Just try it for one rehearsal!” and has been playing ever since.
+Keith Burt was born in New Jersey but grew up in Florida.
+He was drafted into handbells when a former piano teacher said “Just try it for one rehearsal!” and has been playing ever since.
 Keith studied piano at the University of Central Florida and enjoys transcribing and arranging music for handbells.
-He currently works at Martin Architectural Products and fills his spare time with his great loves, movies and heavy metal.
+He currently works at Lotspeich Company of Florida and fills his spare time with his great loves, movies and heavy metal.

-Angie Chiatello comes to us from California via Purdue University, where she played their famous Shaker Chimes as a member of the university's Handbell Choir.
-Angie works in marketing for an engineering firm, does freelance graphic and web design work, and in her spare time, bakes and decorates sugar cookies.
-She also loves to read and travel, having visited all but six of the United States.
+Angie Chiatello comes to us from California where she began her handbell career in a two-octave choir, playing only the F and F#5 bells. via Purdue University, where she played their famous Shaker Chimes as a member of the university's Handbell Choir.
+Angie works in marketing for an engineering firm, does freelance graphic and web design work, and in her spare time, enjoys board games and baking.

-Ellen B. Daniels, president of The Raleigh Ringers, began her love of music early.
-When she was two years old, she was caught imitating her older sister and picking out Für Elise on the piano.
-Her precociousness led to piano lessons and later, Ellen sang in school choruses and church choirs.
-Then her church got a set of handbells and started a youth choir.
-She was hooked.
-In her sixth year with the group, Ellen is living out her dream.
-She recently retired from a computer software firm, so she can spend all her time volunteering and playing handbells.
-Ellen enjoys traveling, spending time with her family, and counting in 7/8 time.
+Ellen B. Daniels began her love of music early.
+When she was two years old, she was caught picking out Für Elise on the piano.
+Her precociousness led to piano lessons and later, singing in school choruses and church choirs.
+When her church got a set of handbells and started a youth choir she was hooked.
+In her seventh year with the group, Ellen is living her dream.
+Retired, she spends her time volunteering and playing handbells.
+Ellen enjoys traveling, time with her family, and counting in 7/8 time.

 Erin Glendening comes to us from Pella, Iowa, where she followed in her siblings’ footsteps and began ringing at the age of 12.
-The pursuit of a master’s degree took Erin to Pittsburgh, where she directed an intergenerational handbell choir and a children’s chime choir at Shadyside Presbyterian Church, while also ringing at Mt.
+The pursuit of a master’s degree took Erin to Pittsburgh, where she rang at Shadyside Presbyterian Church and Mt.
 Lebanon UMC.
 Erin rings with the Bells of Saint Andrews and directs the children’s chime choirs at Saint Andrews Presbyterian Church.
-When not ringing, Erin works as a computer geek and enjoys solo ringing, cross-stitching, knitting, crocheting, reading, and watching movies.
+When not ringing, Erin works as a computer geek and enjoys solo ringing, cross-stitching, knitting, crocheting, reading, quilting, and watching movies.
+She does not enjoy giving her cat, Hayley, a bath or picking up everything that her other cat, Hawkins, throws on the floor.

-Wayne Hicks is excited to be in his fifth year with The Raleigh Ringers.
+Wayne Hicks is excited to be in his sixth year with The Raleigh Ringers.
 He began ringing handbells in 2001 when he submitted to the Lord's calling and returned to church.
 His music background includes trumpet, mellophone, and French horn.
-Wayne is a rocket scientist at NASA.
-He has his pilot license and enjoys flying his plane with his wife Mary and grandson Alexander in his spare (???) time.
+Wayne has his pilot license and enjoys flying with his wife Mary and grandson Alexander in his spare (???) time.
 Wayne lives in Carrollton, Virginia.

 Sandra Hopson was born in Illinois and grew up in the Washington, D.C., area.
 She began ringing at the age of ten and performed with the Carol and Wesleyan Ringers of St. Matthews UMC, Annandale, Virginia, directed by Nancy Cappel.
 Sandy and her husband James are the parents of two daughters, Emily and Megan.
-Sandy is a charter member of The Raleigh Ringers.
+Charter Member

-Allison Keisler is originally from Hickory, North Carolina, and teaches chorus and handbells at Bandys High School in Catawba County.
-Her love of handbells started at the age of 9 in her church bell choir, which she later directed for 15 years.
-She has been a member and assistant conductor of several professional handbell groups in the Hickory and Charlotte areas.
-Allison has four beautiful children ranging in age from 14-19 who have many different interests including sports, music, reading, and video games.
-She and her wife, Kristin (fellow ringer) currently live in the Winston area and enjoy shopping local, going on weekend adventures, and checking out craft breweries across North Carolina.
+Allison Keisler, a native of Hickory, North Carolina, teaches chorus and handbells at Bandys High School in Catawba County.
+Her passion for handbells began at age nine in her church bell choir, which she later directed for 15 years.
+She has performed with and served as an assistant conductor for several professional handbell ensembles in the Hickory and Charlotte areas.
+Allison is a proud mother of four wonderful children, ages 15 to 20, who have a variety of interests, including sports, music, reading, and video games.
+She and her wife, Kristin—a fellow ringer—currently reside in the Winston area, where they enjoy supporting local businesses, embarking on weekend adventures, and staying engaged in their children’s many activities.

 Kristin Murphy, a native of Virginia Beach, relocated to North Carolina to continue ringing with The Raleigh Ringers.
 Kristin started ringing as a child with Virginia Beach UMC and continued ringing through college and pharmacy school with Williamsburg United Methodist Church, Virginia Handbell Consort, James River Ringers, and Virginia Bronze.
 When she is not ringing, Kristin works as a pharmacist who leads the medication safety team for Novant Health.
 She and her wife (and fellow ringer) Allison can often be found at Starbucks, a local craft brewery, or chatting it up with daughters Elizabeth and Meredith over Skype to hear all about their adventures in Dublin, Ireland.